HanishMehla/Brain-Wt-Vs-Size/README.md

 The Model is first Trained from the data set and then tested.

-The regression line from both training and testing is matching to a large extent.
+The regression line of both training and testing is matching to a large extent.